ComposableFi/composable/docs/benchmarking.md

 https://crates.io/crates/frame-benchmarking

 Extra:
-If we are running the latest version of the frame-benchmarking depency we can also add our pallet to the *benchmark_metadata* function.
+If we are running the latest version of the frame-benchmarking dependency we can also add our pallet to the [benchmark_metadata](https://github.com/paritytech/substrate/blob/polkadot-v0.9.9/frame/benchmarking/src/utils.rs#L150) function.